Aston Martin Vantage (2005): Overview

 Following the unveiling of the AMV8 Vantage concept car in 2003 at the North American International Auto Show, the production version, known as the V8 Vantage was introduced at the Geneva Motor Show in 2005 for the 2006 model year.
 The two-seat, two-door coupé had a bonded aluminium structure for strength and lightness.
 The 172.5 in long car featured a hatchback-style tailgate for practicality, with a large luggage shelf behind the seats.
 In addition to the coupé, a convertible, known as the V8 Vantage Roadster, was introduced later in that year.

 The V8 Vantage was initially powered by a 4,280 cc quad-cam 32-valve V8 which produced 380 bhp at 7,300 rpm and 410 Nm at 5,000 rpm.
 However, models produced after 2008 had a 4.7-litre V8 with 420 bhp and 470 Nm of torque.
 Though based loosely on Jaguar's AJ-V8 engine architecture, this engine was unique to Aston Martin and featured race-style dry-sump lubrication, which enabled it to be mounted low in the chassis for an improved centre of gravity.
 The cylinder block and heads, crankshaft, connecting rods, pistons, camshafts, inlet and exhaust manifolds, lubrication system and engine management were all designed in house by Aston Martin and the engine was assembled by hand at the AM facility in Cologne, Germany, which also built the V12 engine for the DB9 and Vanquish.

 The engine was front mid-mounted with a rear-mounted transaxle, giving a 49-51 front/rear weight distribution.
 Slotted Brembo brakes were also standard.
-The original V8 Vantage could accelerate from 0 to 60 mi/h in 4.8 seconds before topping out at 175 mi/h.
+The initial version of the V8 Vantage could accelerate from in 4.8 seconds before topping out at 175 mi/h.

 In 2008, Aston Martin introduced an aftermarket dealer approved upgrade package for power and handling of the 4.3-litre variants that maintained the warranty with the company.
 The power upgrade was called the V8 Vantage Power Upgrade, creating a more potent version of the Aston Martin 4.3-litre V8 engine with an increase in peak power of 20 bhp to 400 bhp while peak torque increased to 420 Nm.
 This consists of the fitting of the following revised components; manifold assembly (painted Crackle Black), valved air box, right and left-hand side vacuum hose assemblies, engine bay fuse box link lead (ECU to fuse box), throttle body to manifold gasket, intake manifold gasket, fuel injector to manifold seal and a manifold badge.

-The V8 Vantage had a retail price of £79,000, US$110,000, or €104,000 in 2006, Aston Martin planned to build up to 3,000 per year.
+Aston Martin planned to build up to 3,000 per year.
 Included was a 6-speed manual transmission and leather-upholstery for the seats, dashboard, steering wheel, and shift-knob.
 A new 6-speed automated manual transmission, similar to those produced by Ferrari and Lamborghini, called Sportshift was introduced later as an option.